tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 ## Notes

 This is still a work-in-progress.
-I have had some success, but there remain a few rough edges.
+I have been able to compile and deploy a simple program, but there remain a few rough edges.

 Notes below represent the best current state I've got to.